 My mother stored dressmaking and embroidery things in a large Chinese wedding basket of lacquer compartments scented with a nostalgic fragrance I’ve come to believe must be a blend of nepthalene and colonial antiquity; an aroma I still associate with snooping about where I shouldn’t.
 It was like a giant tiffin box, each round tier a repository for wonderful and mysterious remnants of gorgeous fabric, unfinished projects, twists of yarn, pom-pom and flower-crocheting contraptions, and, my favourite; the tiny plastic vials containing coloured beads and little clear Petri dishes of sequins.

 There was also, somewhere in the secret vaults of archived family treasures-that I shouldn’t be rummaging through, an ancient fragment of dusky pink gossamer silk weighted down with pearls, rhinestones and snaking rows of silvered sequins, a precious memento rescued from a long-forgotten ancestor’s wardrobe.
-I revered this relic as if it was the holy grail itself, imagining how directly it linked me to the glamorous lady who had once worn it, dancing, maybe smoking a cocktail cigarette held in a tortoiseshell holder.
+I revered this relic as if it was the holy grail itself, imagining how directly it linked me to the glamorous lady who had once worn it, dancing a foxtrot, maybe smoking a cocktail cigarette held in a tortoiseshell holder.

 I must have been born with magpie blood, because for as long as I can remember my eyes have constantly and actively sought out anything that glitters, to the point of avidly collecting and keeping any that I could pick up, and I’m ashamed to admit in the case of grandma’s diamanté costume jewellery, pick out.
 I even treasured a little fragment of shattered windscreen from the roadside by my grandparent’s house, and I cannot begin to describe my passionate childish desire to gouge out and keep the reflective cat’s eyes that enchanted me at night on that same stretch of road.